Sign up to receive our email newsletter full of actionable tips and practical advice every month

 I want to experience Van Life: Should I hire or buy?

-Do your homework though, so that you don’t end up having to pay for costly repairs like we did.
-Even better, get the vehicle checked out by the Automobile Association (AA) or Vehicle Testing New Zealand (VTNZ) before you hand over the cash.
+Do your homework though, so that you don’t end up having to pay for costly repairs as we did.
+Even better, get the vehicle checked out by the New Zealand Automobile Association (AA) or Vehicle Testing New Zealand before you hand over the cash.

 Where can I camp?